MalickNdiye/PHOSTER/README.md

 - Phages: All representative vOTU genomes are annotated.
 Then protein sequences are fed to vContact2 to create a network of protein sharedness. finally, info on the interaction modules from the PBIN are added to the network.

-# 9. Map to refrerence database
+## 9. Map to refrerence database

 This section, we map the bacterial fraction's reads to the dereplicated bacteria database and the viral fraction's reads to the dereplicated viral database.

-# 10. Community Analysis
+## 10. Community Analysis

 In this section I run Instrain profile on all samples and ummarize the results.
 Moreover, I count SNVs for each bacterial genome across samples.
 Finally, I run InStrain compare on all the bacterial genomes.

+# DOWNSTREAM ANALYSIS
+scripts for downstram analysis and figure generation can be found on [Zenodo]()